top of page

 Benefits of Family-Supported Mortgages

-• Faster access to homeownership: You don’t have to wait years to save a large deposit.
+• Faster access to homeownership: We don’t have to wait years to save a large deposit.

-• Keeps family money secure: Family members keep control of their savings or property.
+• Keeps family money secure: Family members maintain control of their savings or property.

-• Temporary support: The arrangement usually lasts only until you build equity or the mortgage risk lowers.
+• Temporary support: The arrangement usually lasts only until we build equity or the mortgage risk lowers.

 • Potentially lower interest rates: Some lenders offer better rates when family security reduces their risk.

-• Flexibility: Family support can be tailored to your situation and the lender’s requirements.
+• Flexibility: Family support can be tailored to our situation and the lender’s requirements.

 Risks and Considerations